 The Winds of War

 The Japanese Shingapōru Daikenshō pogrom of ethnic “cleansing” for the Singapore Chinese populous became known as the infamous “Sook-Ching” “spiritual cleansing” incidence as its initial phase ended around 4th of March 1941 coinciding with Chinese traditional annual visit to their ancestral graves when they performed “spiritual cleansing” ancestral rites.
-The Japanese pogrom against the Chinese populous was extended to Malaya similarly to eliminate any possible popular insurrection from the local Chinese diaspora and was amongst a litany of war atrocities routinely perpetrated by the Japanese army to terrorise a hapless Chinese civilians during Japan’s long war against China.
+The Japanese pogrom against the Chinese populous was extended to Malaya similarly to eliminate any possible popular insurrection from the local Chinese Diaspora and was amongst a litany of war atrocities routinely perpetrated by the Japanese army to terrorize a hapless Chinese civilian during Japan’s long war against China.

 1940 – 1943 Sanctuary in Muar’s High-Street “Lee Kongsi”

 Bee-Hee’s father Lee Soon-Eng was a successful trader for Malaya’s Lee Rubber “Kongsi” which was a rubber plantation and trading distribution nepotistic commercial alliance comprising of the Lee Hokkein Chinese clan.
 Britain’s colonial business model for commercially exploiting the resources in the Far East was for British Chartered Companies to form commercial alliances with indigenous enterprise to run local industries such as for rubber and tin which were the two main commodities exported to Britain from Malaya at the time.
 The Lee Hokkein clan’s “Kongsi” literally translated as meaning a “shared enterprise” was Britain’s indigenous commercial alliance partner in Malaya’s important rubber industry whose output supplied almost all the world’s industrial demands for commercial rubber.